vincedarley/unifi_protect_time_lapse/README.md

 When presets are configured, captured images are stored under the camera directory suffixed with the preset name, for example: `images/Front_Door_Cam-CloseUp/60s/...`.

+Note that preset numbers are unfortunately not obvious.
+The "Home" preset is always -1, and other presets take indices numbered 0,1,2, etc. However those slot numbers do not necessarily have to bear any relation to the preset numbers shown in the Protect UI.
+When you create a preset in the Protect UI, the index number it is given is the lowest currently available.
+Whenever you delete presets their indices are freed.
+The preset number shown in the Protect UI is completely different: it is 1,2,3 etc, where "1" is the preset you created first (while this will often be preset index-0, if you have deleted presets this is not necessarily true), "2" is the preset you created second, etc. If you never delete presets then things are easy: subtract 1 from the number shown in the Protect UI to get the preset index number needed by this configuration.

 ### Fetch Settings (Rate-Limit Aware)

 | Variable | Description | Default | Example |